Infection Prevention & Control

 - instrument reprocessing (sterilization) practices

-- environmental cleaning
+- space cleaning

 - screening for infectious disease (e.g. screening signage - found in Infection Prevention and Control section)

 - policies that reflect routine IPAC practices (found in Infection Prevention and Control section)

 Midwifery Group of Ottawa

 Suzanne Desaulniers, a midwife at the Midwifery Group of Ottawa, always knows when one of her colleagues has just finished an appointment with a client.
 She hears a familiar ‘swish, swish’, the sound of the midwife disinfecting the couch in the examining room.
 Replacing their fabric couches with vinyl ones is one of the numerous infection prevention and control (IPAC) improvements the midwives have implemented in the past 18 months.